Skip to main content

 Canonical actions

-Where EV charger actions sit in the canonical model.
+Where EV charger commands sit in the canonical model.